Topics Blockchain

 Blockchain

-Blockchain technology provides an alternative to traditional centralized ledger systems by enabling secure and transparent transactions without relying on a single controlling authority.
-Its security is based on strong encryption methods and a decentralized network structure, which prevents data tampering and censorship.
-Despite these advantages, blockchains face significant challenges with regard to scalability and performance that restrict their ability to handle large transaction volumes efficiently.
-Limited transaction throughput and slower processing speeds — as compared to conventional Web 2.0 systems — hinder wider adoption of the technology in high-demand applications.Ā
+Despite these advantages, blockchains face significant scalability and performance challenges that limit their ability to handle large transaction volumes efficiently.
+Limited transaction throughput and slower processing speeds — as compared to conventional Web 2.0 systems — hinder wider adoption of the technology in high-demand applications.

-In this article, we discuss the concept of blockchain scalability, explain its underlying issues and outline the primary techniques to improve it while maintaining network integrity.
+In this article, we discuss the concept of blockchain scalability, explain its underlying issues and outline the primary techniques to improve it while still maintaining network integrity.

 Key Takeaways: